NextronSystems/thor-manual/usage/debugging.rst

 -------------------

-You may get the error message ``MODULE: RuntimeWatcher MESSAGE: Maximum runtime has exceeded, killing THOR`` or encounter very slow or never-ending scans.
+You may get the error message ``MODULE: RuntimeWatcher MESSAGE: Maximum runtime has exceeded, killing THOR`` or encounter very slow/never-ending scans.

-You can check the statistics table in ``thor10.db`` on that end system after a scan to determine the last element or elements that took a long time to process.
+You can check the statistics table in ``thor10.db`` on the problematic endpoint after a scan to determine the last element or elements that took a long time to process.

 We recommend using: https://sqlitebrowser.org/